official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 post-Saddam – a sort of contract with Iraq.
 This could include a better co-ordinated US/UK information campaign, and more work with the Iraqi opposition in exile (though there is some scepticism over their credibility and usefulness).
-We could also consider more support for INDICT’s campaign101 to bring Saddam and some of his cronies to justice for war crimes.”
+We could also consider more support for INDICT’s campaign[^101] to bring Saddam and some of his cronies to justice for war crimes.”

-101 INDICT was established in 1996 to campaign for the creation of an ad hoc International Criminal Tribunal – similar to those established for the former Yugoslavia and Rwanda – to try leading members of Saddam Hussein’s regime on charges of war crimes and crimes against humanity, including genocide and torture.
+[^101]: INDICT was established in 1996 to campaign for the creation of an ad hoc International Criminal

 226

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 185. The note concluded: